saifulkhan/dphil_project_search_index/README.md

 - `make`
 - `make install`

-## Test

-Write basic test cases in `test` directory and run it.
+Some basic test cases are available in `test` directory and run it.
 Note: add the libraries, e.g., libCommon.so, libtinyxml.so, etc in the LD_LIBRARY path

 - `cd test`
 - `ldd Test`  <-- check the dependent libraries